 We do not have a formal policy regarding attendance of directors at our annual meeting of stockholders.
-Five directors were present at our Annual Meeting of stockholders held in 2019.
+All six directors were present, via teleconference, at our Annual Meeting of stockholders held in 2020.

 Committees of the Board of Directors

 Our Board of Directors has established three standing committees: Audit, Compensation, and Nominating and Governance.
 The membership of each committee is as follows: